SamBrooksh/NWNSamMod/Plan.md

 #### 7th Level
 Ability to cast Invisibility 2 + INT times/day - Void Hidden
 #### 8th Level
-Ability to cast Haste 1 + INT times/day
+Ability to cast Haste 1 + INT times/day - Void Haste
 #### 9th Level
 Void Shadowed - Ability to cast Incorporeal 1 + INT times/day
 - Need to figure out what to do - can really only do miss chance